 But again, I think it boils down to the intentions behind the wearer.
 If they are just wearing it because they love the shirt then more power to them!

-If the person is wearing it with the intentions of mocking Hawaiian culture, then that’s a problem — see the difference?
+If the person is wearing it with the intention of mocking Hawaiian culture, then that’s a problem — see the difference?

 Let us know, do you think wearing a Hawaiian shirt is an example of cultural appropriation?